 Unfortunately, despite the Oxford definition, there is some chocolate on the market that claims to be “dark” but contains milk or milk derivatives.
 Common ingredients to look out for include skim milk, butterfat, whey, butter oil, milk powder, lactose, and malt.
-Companies that always include milk or milk-based fillers in their dark chocolate include Hersey, Godiva, Lindt, Dove, Cadbury, and most Ghirardelli varieties.
+Companies that always include milk or milk-based fillers in their dark chocolate include Hershey, Godiva, Lindt, Dove, Cadbury, and most Ghirardelli varieties.
 Fear not, there are plenty of high-quality, equally delicious chocolate brands that don’t use dairy.

 Dairy-Free Dark Chocolate Brands

 As noted above, dark chocolate shouldn’t contain dairy.
 However, here are a few brands you can trust without even looking at the label:

 - Alter Eco